 On the Project tab, click New, and then in the start page, click Source Control.

-Select a recent repository from the Repository URL list, or click the Generate URL from folder button to browse for the repository location.
+Select a recent repository from the Repository list, or click the Repository button to browse for the repository location.

 Click Validate to show the repository browser.